-When I first started practicing yoga over 10 years ago, all the various bits of my life starting falling into place.
+When I first started practicing yoga, all of the various disconnected bits of my life starting falling into place.
 I began to move out of a space of anxiety, indecision, and unhealthy habits and into a space of more clarity, peace, and deep-rooted contentment.
 I started to nurture the parts of me that were kind, open, and soft, rather than try to guard them.

 I consider it such a gift to be able to share the transformative magic of these practices with others, in hopes that they receive their own much-needed medicine.

-I currently teach a variety of classes at Swan River Yoga in New Orleans, a city I deeply adore.
-I also teach at and manage a donation-based studio in Arabi, which is one of the greatest gifts and biggest teachers of my life.
+I manage a donation-based studio in Arabi, which is one of the greatest gifts and biggest teachers of my life.

 My experiences with yoga have led me to place great trust in the power of both movement and stillness.
 The right combination of these practices can guide us towards an appreciation of every moment and a stronger connection to our own deep wisdom.
 Finding our own unique prescription of movement and stillness is where the work lies.